oracle-livelabs/database/ai-vector-image/apex/apex.md

 7. If you click on the newly created Item then on the right side of the page you will see the Page Item panel for that item.
 Make the following changes in the Page Item Panel:
     - Name: P2_URL
     - In the Default section change:
-      - Type "SQL Query (return single value)
+      - Type: SQL Query (return single value)
       - SQL Query: "select min(url) from vector_image" (without the double quotes)

 8. In the panel on the left, Drag the P2_URL up above the Image Detail page item